Technical article

 When will Safexpert - the risk assessment software - be adapted to the new requirements?

-As soon as the first details of the content are available in the draft standard, we will start the preparatory work in order to enable our customers to perform risk assessments according to the new standard as soon as possible after the final version of the standard is published.
+With the first details of the content of the (revised) draft standard now available, we will begin preparatory work in the near future so that our customers can carry out risk assessments in accordance with the new standard as soon as possible after the final version is published.

 Of course, we cannot definitively define the functions until the official documents are available.
 Implementing the new requirements in Safexpert is a top priority.